curlsloth/NYU-HPC-4-newbies/README.md

 Without Singularity, you don't really have a good place to put your conda environment file in HPC.
 The `/home` space can only contain a limited number of files, which is barely enough for a conda environment.
 Despite `/scratch` and `/vast` can contain many files, the files in these two places could be wiped out every 60 days.
 You don't want to reset your conda environment again and again!

 **Singularity acts like a containor.** For the HPC file system, it is recognized as one single file.
 But within this containor, you can put as many files as you want, up to it predefined space.
 Therefore, you can put your Singularity container under `/home` without worrying it exceeding the limit.

+**You can even share a copy your singularity `.ext3` file with others to ensure replicability!** Your peers won't need to reinstall the packages you used, which may not even exist in a few years.
+The only issue is that the `.ext3` file is usually huge, depending on the size you requested.

 ### 4-3.
 Step-by-step guidance ###